alimagdye/trust-bank/README.md

 ## Future Enhancements
 - Implement a backend using **Node.js & Express** for real data storage.
 - Add **encryption** for better security.

-## Contributing
-Contributions are welcome!
-If you want to improve this project, fork the repository and submit a pull request.